TIMELINE:

 The eyes could be identified from a distance.

-Trying a scrolling format for the drawing.
+Trying a scrolling format for the drawing was less static.

-Using an image and footsteps prop.
+Using an image and yellow footsteps was engaging.

 Character improv